 What is the most effective way of managing the day-to-day work of your team?

 Individual check-in – manager and staff can talk about the progress of individual projects; identify challenges or hurdles which may jeopardize or interrupt the project; prioritize projects and allocate resources appropriately among projects.

-For instance, a project of rehabbing multiple units may require additional maintenance capacities to turnaround the units timely.
+For instance, a project of rehabbing multiple units may require additional maintenance capacities to turnaround the units in a timely way.
 A licensed contractor is needed to complete a project which complies with building codes and inspection requirement.

 Staff meeting – make sure an agenda is set prior to the meeting and staff drives the agenda.
 While the agenda can start with update, it’s important to let team members to share success and lesson learned so that everyone has opportunity to learn from each other.
 Each participant should discuss any back-burner items and be proactive in asking for support.